 Laser Hair Removal - The Long lasting solution to unwated hair

 We all know how frustrating unwanted hair can be.
-Some of us just want bikini-ready bodies, including clear and smooth legs.
-Some ladies are self-conscious about a visible mustache or chin hair.
+Some of us want bikini-ready bodies, including clear and smooth legs.
+However, some ladies are self-conscious about a visible moustache or chin hair.

 Some men would also prefer to have less or no back or chest hair.
-Whatever the reason, hair removal is a desire for many people and laser hair removal has made this desire is easy to fulfill and also provides a longer lasting result than other options like shaving or waxing.
+Hair removal is a desire for many people, and laser hair removal has made this desire easy to fulfil and provides a longer-lasting result than other options like shaving or waxing.

 How does laser hair removal work?

 Laser hair removal works by the laser emitting a concentrated light (of a specific wavelength and pulse duration) that removes the hair.
-The light from the laser is absorbed by dark material (your hair) and it is converted into heat.
+The light from the laser gets absorbed by the melanin in your hair.
+In turn, the laser light gets converted into heat.

-The heat breaks down and destroys the hair all the way into its follicle.
-The laser doesn’t damage the surrounding skin as light matter doesn’t absorb the light.
+The heat breaks down and destroys the hair-sacks follicles.
+The laser doesn’t damage the surrounding skin as the skin does not absorb the light.
 The damage to the hair follicle delays or stops the hair from growing.

-More than one session of laser hair removal is required for optimal results as hair grows in a cycle and some hairs, that was in a resting phase, will still grow after the first couple of treatments.
-The number of required sessions can vary from two to eight and depends on the exact location of hair removal.
+More than one session of laser hair removal is required for optimal results as hair grows in a cycle, and some hairs in a resting phase will still grow after the first couple of treatments.
+Therefore, the number of required sessions can vary from eight to twelve sessions.

-A high contrast between skin and hair, specifically light skin and dark hair, provides the best canvas for effective laser hair removal.
-Some progress has been made to improve laser hair removal for people with darker skin where a longer wavelength is used.
+High contrast between skin and hair, specifically light skin and dark hair, provides the best canvas for effective laser hair removal.
+Some progress has been made to improve laser hair removal for people with darker skin.
+This progress includes IPL machines that use a longer wavelength.

 Is laser hair removal effective?

-The effectiveness of laser hair removal treatment depends on a number of factors, one of which is the wavelength of light used.
-Shorter wavelengths are the most effective but also hold the highest possibility of side effects.
+The effectiveness of laser hair removal treatment depends on several factors: the wavelength of light used.
+Shorter wavelengths are the most effective and hold the highest possibility of side effects.

-The skin can be irritated and you might see red and raised bumps on the skin after a treatment but it usually goes away after a couple of hours.
-You might also experience some skin pigmentation, especially if you don’t avoid sun exposure before and after a treatment.
-This side effect is not permanent and also disappears after a time.
+The skin can become irritated, and you might see red and raised bumps on the skin after treatment, but it usually goes away after a couple of hours.
+You might also experience skin pigmentation, especially if you don’t avoid sun exposure before and after treatment.
+However, this side effect is not permanent and disappears after a time.

 Is the hair removal permanent?

-Regardless of the wavelength used for your hair removal the process does not permanently remove hair.
-With just a few treatments hair can be temporarily removed or the density of hair will be lower.
-With more treatment more hair can be removed and you can experience hair free skin for a very long time.
+Regardless of the wavelength used for hair removal, the process does not permanently remove hair.
+However, you can lower hair density and temporarily remove hair with just a few laser treatments for many months.
+With more treatment, more hair can be removed, and you can experience hair-free skin for a very long time.

-When the hair follicle is heated it does stop new hair from growing and puts the follicle into a dormant state for an extended period of time.
-This extended period of time can add up to a number of months and when the hair does eventually grow back it is lighter and finer than it was originally.
+When the hair follicle is heated, it stops new hair from growing and puts the hair follicle into a dormant state for an extended time.
+This extended period can add up to several months, and when the hair does eventually grow back, it is lighter and more delicate.

-Over time and with repeated treatments the number of hairs that grow back will also become less and less.
-The different factors that influence the effectiveness of laser hair removal has already been mentioned but to recap, the hair color and thickness, the skin color, the type and quality of laser, and the knowledge, training and skill of the treatment administrator all influence the treatment success and effectiveness.
+Over time and with repeated treatments, the number of hairs that grow back will also decrease.
+The different factors that influence the effectiveness of laser hair removal have already been mentioned, but to recap.
+Laser Hair Removal treatment success depends on the IPL machine's power, skin and hair colour, and hair thickness.